shuai-xu/flink/docs/dev/scala_shell.md

 Usage: start-scala-shell.sh [local|remote|yarn] [options] <args>...

 Command: local [options]
-Starts Flink scala shell with a local Flink cluster
+Starts Flink Scala Shell with a local Flink cluster
   -a <path/to/jar> | --addclasspath <path/to/jar>
         Specifies additional jars to be used in Flink
 Command: remote [options] <host> <port>
-Starts Flink scala shell connecting to a remote cluster
+Starts Flink Scala Shell connecting to a remote cluster
   <host>
         Remote host name as string
   <port>